-“A third of the dangerous greenhouse gases which are harming the environment come from food, so how we produce food, what we consume, and the level of food waste are central to our drive to be carbon neutral by 2030,” said councillor Phélim Mac Cafferty, leader of Brighton & Hove City Council.
+“A third of the dangerous greenhouse gases which are harming the environment come from food, so how we produce food, what we consume, and the level of food waste are central to our drive to be carbon neutral by 2030,” said councillor Phélim Mac Cafferty, leader of Brghton & Hove City Council.
 “I implore Alok Sharma, the President of COP26, to use this international platform to let world leaders know that not enough is being done to reduce the incredibly harmful impact of the current system of food production on the climate, and push for real change.”

 The Paris agreement was a commitment among 191 countries to limit global warming to below 2 degrees and aim for 1.5 degrees, which scientists say would reduce the risks of climate change.
 At 2 degrees of global warming, there would be widespread and severe impacts on people and nature, with a third of the world’s population being regularly exposed to severe heat.
 What’s more, almost all warm water coral reefs would be destroyed, and it is predicted the Arctic sea ice would melt completely at least once per decade.

 At 1.5 degrees, the impacts of climate change would still be serious but less severe.
 However, the world is currently not on track to limit global warming to 1.5 degrees, highlighting the importance of securing new commitments at COP26.

 It’s estimated that around 30,000 people will be travelling to Glasgow to discuss the fight against climate change, including the likes of Sir David Attenborough, Prince Charles, US president Joe Biden and many more world leaders, including France’s Emmanuel Macron and Germany’s Angela Merkel.